Oh Lucy! (2017 film): Plot

 While waiting for Mika to reappear, John offers to teach Setsuko how to drive and the two end up having sex.
 Later that night, Setsuko goes to a tattoo parlor to get the same tattoo as John, but when she shows it to him, he rebuffs her.
 The next morning, Ayako confronts John and tells him to take her to Mika.
 He goes to his house where he introduces Ayako to his estranged wife and daughter, who know where Mika is but will not tell him.

 Setsuko, left alone at the motel, runs into Mika who tells her that she broke up with John after discovering his family.
 They have a picnic near the beach where Mika teases Setsuko about having a crush on John, and Setsuko responds by revealing that she had sex with John.
 The two women engage in a physical altercation, culminating in Mika jumping off a cliff in a suicide attempt, but she survives.
 At the hospital, an enraged John asks Setsuko if she told Mika about them.
 She insists that she loves John, but he rejects her and drives off.
 Ayako tells her to stay out of their lives.

 Back in Tokyo, Setsuko learns she is being transferred to another department, prompting her to quit.
 Shortly after leaving the office, she overhears her co-workers laughing and cheering.
 Distraught over losing John, her job, and her family, she attempts suicide by overdosing on pills at home.
 She is found by Takeshi, who makes her vomit the pills.
 She tries to seduce him, but he kindly rejects her advances.
 As they head to a subway station, Takeshi reveals that his son killed himself and that he blames himself for being too strict, which is why he enjoys slipping into his Tom persona.
 He asks Setsuko for a hug, and she agrees.

 Production

 The film was adapted from Hirayanagi's 2014 short film of the same title.
 The short film's success helped take the script for the feature to Gloria Sanchez Productions.

 Hirayanagi worked on the screenplay for the film at the Noe Valley Branch Library after dropping off her kids at school.
 Cathay Organisation CEO Meileen Choo funded the film.
-Hirayanagi has said that it cost less than $1 million dollars to make.
+Hirayanagi has said that it cost less than $1 million to make.